Authentication

 - Click "Generate a new client secret" to create your Client Secret

-- Copy both values and add them to your
+- Copy both values and add them to your environment variables file:

-GITHUB_CLIENT_SECRET="your_github_client_secret"- Ensure
+GITHUB_CLIENT_SECRET="YOUR-GITHUB-CLIENT-SECRET"- Ensure

 website.tsxfileauth.enableGithubLoginis set totrue